 Explain to the realtor what you want and how you plan to go about it

 Make a note of which things you want to purchase or sell and give the list of items to your realtor.
 The realtor will be responsible for presenting the terms and handling the negotiation between the buyer and seller.
 For buyers, it is important that you let the realtor know what your expectations of the deal are.
+Call Mays Realty for realtor Advance NC.
 If you are selling, make sure not to let go of a large amount of furniture quickly.
 Be sure to let the realtor know your terms, but early in the negotiation it may be wise to hold off on offering high-cost pieces.
 You can offer your more expensive furniture items only if you see that the potential homebuyer needs some encouragement to pursue the deal.
+Click here if you are looking for mid-century modern furniture that could enhance the appeal of your home and attract buyers interested in stylish, timeless pieces.

 Try not to be intimidated by accepting or proposing a counteroffer